merogersdev/focus/README.md

 ## Summary

 This web app features a customizable Pomodoro focus timer where you can set focus time, short and long break times, light and dark mode, auto-pause between pomodoros and notification sounds.
-Demo deployed Google Cloud
+Demo deployed Google Cloud Run with Cloud Build CI/CD Pipeline.

 ## Core Features